josband/Plutonic/README.md

 # 🌌 Plutonic 🌌

-Plutonic is a stock trading bot written in python.
-It will be operable through a web interface or via the command line.
-While this project will purely be written in python for now, the future plan is for the core of the bot to be written in a systems level language for better runtime performance.
+Plutonic is a stock trading bot written in 🦀*Rust*🦀.
+The plan is for early versions to be synchronous for the most part, but I hope to take advantage of multi-threading, asynchronous IO operations, or both.
+I will however, design this with modularity in mind and make this application event driven.

-# How is Plutonic Made?
+## How is Plutonic Made?

-To create Plutonic, I am using [Alpaca](https://alpaca.markets/) and it's corresponding [Alpaca-py](https://alpaca.markets/docs/python-sdk/index.html) to access all of Alpaca's services.
+To create Plutonic, I am using [Alpaca](https://alpaca.markets/) and it's corresponding [apca](https://crates.io/crates/apca) to access all of Alpaca's services.

 ## Why make Plutonic?